Updated 11th December 2018

 See my interview on Sky News with Faisal Islam on 28th November below

 Here, and separately at private and public meetings, I keep your concerns and the welfare of our town uppermost in my mind.

 The PM’s deal is a bad deal.

-This was a point made from across the House during today’s statement which dismissed it.
+This was a point made from across the House during the statement on 15th November which dismissed it.

 It doesn’t deliver on the promises made to those who voted Leave.